Honors Program Director: Spencer Magleby; Professor; Fulton College of Engineering and Technology

 Overview of Requirements for Graduation with University Honors

 This section provides a brief overview of the requirements to graduate with University Honors.
 Detailed explanations of each requirement follow this section.
-The staff in the Honors Advisement Center, 350 MSRB, (801) 422-5497, is available on a walk-in basis to answer questions about the program.
+The staff in the Honors Program Advisement Center, 102 MSRB, (801) 422-5497, is available on a walk-in basis to answer questions about the program.
 To graduate with University Honors, a student must be an admitted daytime student in good academic standing, and:

-- Complete the honors commitment interview.
+- Complete the Honors enrollment/commitment interview.

 - Complete the honors curriculum.